 There are several benefits to stretching as soon as you have been diagnosed.
-The overall benefit you will find is the alleviating of the muscle cramps or spasms that become more intense with stress and exertion.
+The overall benefit you will find is the alleviating of the leg cramps or spasms that become more intense with stress and exertion.

 If you want to find a good stretch for you, ask your physician or therapist.
+Basically, you want to especially stretch your hamstrings, calves, hips and Achilles tendons (ankle).